naowalrahman/ragfs/README.md

 # RAG Knowledge Platform

-An all-in-one knowledge platform for software products that vectorizes GitHub repositories (code, commits, issues, PRs) using AWS Bedrock Knowledge Base.
+An all-in-one AI-powered knowledge platform that combines semantic search with **Claude Sonnet 4** to answer questions about your codebase using Retrieval-Augmented Generation (RAG).

+## 🎯 What This Does

+Instead of just searching your code, **ask questions in natural language** and get comprehensive AI-generated answers based on your actual codebase:

+- ❓ "How does authentication work in this project?"
+- 🔍 "Where is the payment processing logic?"
+- 🐛 "What issues mention performance problems?"
+- 📚 "Explain the database architecture"

+The system retrieves relevant code, commits, issues, and PRs, then uses **Claude Sonnet 4** to synthesize a clear answer with source references.

-## Features
+## ✨ Features

+- 🤖 **RAG with Claude Sonnet 4**: AI-generated answers based on retrieved context
-- 🔍 **Intelligent Code Search**: Search across entire codebases with semantic understanding
+- 🔍 **Intelligent Code Search**: Semantic understanding across entire codebases
 - 📝 **Commit History**: Query commit messages and diffs
 - 🐛 **Issue Tracking**: Search through all issues and discussions
 - 🔀 **Pull Request Analysis**: Find relevant PRs and their reviews
-- 🤖 **AI-Powered**: Powered by AWS Bedrock's advanced embedding models
+- 📊 **Source Traceability**: Every answer includes source documents for verification
+- 🎨 **Beautiful UI**: Modern interface with syntax highlighting and collapsible sources
-- 🚀 **Easy to Use**: Simple REST API and modern web interface
+- 🚀 **Easy to Use**: Simple REST API and web interface

 ## Architecture